-- Complete daily symptom screenings using an online form
+- Complete daily symptom screenings via our online form or with the SCU mobile app

 - Not come to campus if you are sick or experiencing any COVID-19 symptoms

-- Participate in SCU’s COVID-19 and contact tracing program
+- Participate in SCU’s COVID-19 contact tracing program

-- Practice social distancing (6-feet minimum) at all times—indoors and outdoors
+- Maintain six feet of social distance at all times—indoors and outdoors

 - Wash or sanitize hands frequently throughout the day